SpectrumFATM/BlackArchive/README.md

 **Join the Community:**

 Connect with other Doctor Who enthusiasts and share your adventures using the Black Archive mod.
-Visit our forum and Discord server for updates, discussions, and more!
+This mod is part of the Adventure In Time and Space family, join our discord [here](https://discord.gg/FBRx7nFzDS)!

 Prepare to experience the universe like never before with the Black Archive mod.
 Allons-y!